ScottishCovidResponse/BEEP/SoftwareChecklist.md

 > - [X] Some work remaining or caveats
 > - [ ] Needs to be addressed
 >
 > We enable all compiler warnings with GCC and use Clang Static Analyzer.
-There is presently one minor warning which will be fixed.
+There are currently [no warnings](https://github.com/ScottishCovidResponse/BEEPmbp/actions/runs/190447662).
 We have integrated CODACY and get a B grade.
-There are 111 total issues, 97 of which are for code style, 6 are "error prone" code patterns, 8 are for performance.
-The "error-prone" warnings need to be [fixed](https://github.com/ScottishCovidResponse/SCRCIssueTracking/issues/702), and this is being worked on.
+There are 126 total issues, 107 of which are for code style, 6 are "error prone" code patterns, 13 are for performance.
+The "error-prone" warnings need to be [fixed](https://github.com/ScottishCovidResponse/SCRCIssueTracking/issues/702).

 ### Is the code clean, generally understandable and readable and written according to good software engineering principles?